dmulyalin/ttp/README.md

 # Template Text Parser

-TTP is a Python library for parsing semi-structured text data using templates.
+TTP is a Python library for semi-structured text parsing using templates.

 ## Why?